The Revolution Will Not Only Not Be Televised… It Will Never End

 As much as we like to believe the origins of the American character are forged in democracy & fraternity, we’d be negligent if we didn’t consider the very strong impulses toward imperialism and white supremacy ably carried by the vessel of “Manifest Destiny.”
 Jefferson’s letter to James Monroe, excerpted above, was written roughly three years before he commissioned Lewis and Clark to map the Northwest Territory which he’d just bought from France, ignoring the sovereignty of the many nations of indigenous people who’d already live on this continent for centuries.

 Lewis & Clark set out from St. Louis, the very site of the Cahokians, the “Mound Builders” who had established a vast civilization some 800 years prior.
 They built a network of at least 70 mounds used for festivals, religious rituals, and observing the stars.
 I camped in the state park near the few remaining mounds as a Boy Scout.
 We were told that they were crude burial grounds.
 The area surrounding the park has been zoned for industrial and commercial use.
 The nearby exits look like just about every other off-ramp in America, a mixture of gas stations, big box stores, and fast food franchises.
-Which is, what it is, right?
+Which is what it is, right?
 The new always supplants the old.
 Every city is built over the bones of earlier attempts at civilization.

 But consider that Cahokia and the rest of the continental U.S. weren’t “settled” as much as taken by force.
 The civilizations already established on the land weren’t supplanted.
 They were obliterated.
 The bones of their prior cities ground to dust, or, as in the case of the Cahokia mounds, used to backfill the foundations of the new cities.